mswdresden/eden/Msw/README.md

 	- now it should be possible to see: eden/<namebody>

-4. Add a link in the main menu add to your config.py (in your template directory) settings.modules["<namebody>"] = Storage( name_nice=T("<Namebody>"),
+4. Add model to system (also create a link in the main menu) add to your config.py (in your template directory) settings.modules["<namebody>"] = Storage( name_nice=T("<Namebody>"),